ashercsulb/isx45-IntAppDev/tutorials/ejs.md

       "license": "ISC"
      }
      ```
- 5. Intall Express and EJS modules
+ 5. Install Express and EJS modules
     ``` npm install express ejs ```

 ## 2. Create EJS Views and Stylesheet
 ### EJS
-We will create header and footer views to be included in our other pages.
+Create header and footer views to be included in our other pages.
 Create documents in the **views** directory
 1. _header.ejs content:
 ```js